-Balansa has good levels of hard seed which allow balansa clover to regenerate well after a season of cropping.
+Balansa has good levels of hard seed which allow it to regenerate well after a season of cropping.
 In such a system it provides nitrogen and also serves as a disease break.
-If maximum production is to be achieved over the long term, management must be geared to achieve maximum seed yields and regeneration.
+Due to its aerial seeding, maximum production will only be achieved if attention is given to maximising seed yield and optimising conditions for good establishment

-The average seed set in trials (monoculture) has been around 700 kg/ha, which results in a seedling population of around 6-8000 plants/m2 in the second year.
+The average seed set in trials (monoculture) has been around 700kg/ha, which results in a seedling population of around 6,000 to 8,000 plants/m2 in the second year.
 This level of regeneration leads to very high winter production.
-Dry matter production of up to 60 kg/ha/day has been recorded in July-August with the result that 20-30 sheep/ha can be carried during this period if the stand is continuously grazed during summer, autumn and winter.
+Dry matter production of up to 60kg/ha per day has been recorded in July to August with the result that 20 to 30 sheep per ha can be carried during this period if the stand is continuously grazed during summer, autumn and winter.

-In saline/waterlogged areas balansa has out-produced subclover by 900%.
-In areas where subclover is well-adapted, balansa has out-produced Trikkala in winter by 59% and at Hamilton, Bolta balansa clover out-produced Leura, by 85% in late spring after severe summer-autumn-winter grazing.
-Production of up to 14 t DM/ha/year has been measured under grazing in the western district.
+At Hamilton, Bolta balansa clover out-produced Leura by 85% in late spring after severe summer-autumn-winter grazing.
+Production of up to 14t DM/ha per year has been measured under grazing in the western district.

 Balansa clover is very tolerant to clover scorch Kabatiella caulivora and its levels of oestrogen are low, so infertility in sheep is not a problem.

 Preparing and sowing paddocks

 Paddocks should be free of weeds by spraying with an appropriate knockdown herbicide.
 An insecticide should also be mixed with the herbicide to minimize populations of Redlegged earth mites.
 With good sowing technique and favourable rain, a sowing rate of 2 kg/ha may be adequate but as the seed is very small and seedlings can be weak and very susceptible to red-legged earth mite, a minimum of 5 kg/ha is generally used.